Merabu/PyBer_Analysis/README.md

 The total number of drivers in rural areas is much less compared to urban and suburan

-The total number of drivers in rural areas are much less.

 The average fare per ride in rural areas are greater.

 The average fare per driver in rural areas are greater too.